 More, rather than having to take your adapter ring on and off every time that you put your lens in the bag, thanks to the Laowa 12mm f/2.8 Zero-D’s lens cap design you can leave your filter holder’s ring permanently on the lens, sliding the original lens cap inside the built-in hood to protect the lens’ front element.
 Very ingenious indeed.

-As a different example, the Voigtlander 12mm I mentioned above can also use 100mm square filter: sadly, though, only via the poorly manufactured, and extremely expensive for what it does, Bombo adapter.
-All other lenses covering 12mm, either zoom or primes, require you to use 150mm square filters instead.
-Going with the larger, heavier, more expensive and more cumbersome 150mm square filter system is not an option for me if I can at all avoid it.
+As a counter example, the Voigtlander 12mm I mentioned above can also use 100mm square filter: sadly, though, only via the poorly manufactured Bombo adapter, an extremely expensive solution for what it does.
+All other lenses covering 12mm, either zoom or primes, will require you to use 150mm square filters instead.
+Going with the larger, heavier, more expensive and more cumbersome 150mm square filter system is not an option for me, if I can at all avoid it.

-Not only you can use 100mm filters with your Laowa 12mm f/2.8 Zero-D, but there are currently two different holder options to do so.
-The first is Laowa’s own, aptly called “Laowa 100mm Filter Holder”; the second one is NiSi’s “100mm Square Filter Holder Kit for Laowa 12mm”.
-After reading some not so favourable comments online about Laowa’s in-house solution, I got the NiSi adapter instead: it seems to be working very well so far, and I’d be surprised if Laowa’s worked any better.
-Since it’s much less expensive than the NiSi, it would be great if it did though!
+Not only you can use 100mm filters with the lens in this Venus Optics Laowa 12mm f/2.8 Zero-D in-depth review, but there are currently two different holder options to do so.
+The first is Laowa’s own, aptly called “Laowa 100mm Filter Holder”.
+The second is NiSi’s “100mm Square Filter Holder Kit for Laowa 12mm”.
+After reading some not so favourable comments online about Laowa’s in-house solution, I got the NiSi adapter instead.
+It seems to be working very well so far, and I’d be surprised if Laowa’s worked any better.
+Since it’s much less expensive than the NiSi, it would be great if it did, though!

-In conclusion, with either filter holder you can use 100mm square filters with the Laowa 12mm f/2.8 Zero-D. Since this is fundamental for me when I choose a lens, and since ultra-wide are normally very problematic to filter, the Laowa 12mm f/2.8 Zero-D scores high points here.
+Bottom line is, with either filter holder you can easily use 100mm square filters with the Laowa 12mm f/2.8 Zero-D. Since this is fundamental for me when I choose a lens, and since ultra-wide are normally very problematic to filter, the Laowa 12mm f/2.8 Zero-D scores high points here.

 IN USE: FOCUSING AND DIAPHRAGM